iamjyotispanda-blip/iamjyotispanda-blip-Portray/replit.md

 # User Preferences

 Preferred communication style: Simple, everyday language.
 UI Header Styling: Remove navigation details in header sections, use smaller titles (text-xl instead of text-3xl) for page headers, remove descriptive subtitles like "Manage port operators and their facilities".
 Remove all page configuration details and breadcrumbs from the top header bar - keep headers completely clean without showing current page context.
+Remove card section headers and descriptions (like "Organizations (1)" and "Organization records and details") from all pages.

 # System Architecture